Jack Glatzer

-Jacob Joseph (Jack) Glatzer is an American violinist who resides in Portugal.
+Jacob Joseph (Jack) Glatzer is an American violinist.
 He has performed as a soloist in North and South America, Europe, Asia, Africa, and Australia, and has also released several acclaimed recordings.
 Glatzer specializes in the literature for solo violin, such as the unaccompanied works of Bach, Paganini, Bartók, and Locatelli, and calls upon his strong academic background in world history and civilization in presenting frequent lecture-recitals of the solo violin literature.

 Early life and musical training

 Glatzer was born in Dallas, Texas, the son of Fred and Miriam (Feder) Glatzer.
 He began violin lessons at age five.
 Glatzer's primary teacher in Dallas was Henry Brahinsky; he pursued additional musical studies with G. Clinton Davis, Marvin Gross, and Leonard Posner.
 At 14, Glatzer performed a movement of the Violin Concerto No. 4 by Henri Vieuxtemps with the Dallas Symphony Orchestra conducted by Walter Hendl.
 In 1956, at age 17, he was the winner among all string players and runner-up for the Grand Prize at the Merriweather Post Competition in Washington, D.C., and performed a movement of the Brahms Violin Concerto with the National Symphony Orchestra under Howard Mitchell.
 Glatzer's playing was strongly praised by Washington music critics Day Thorpe and Paul Hume.

 Following his graduation from Forest Avenue High School (now James Madison High School) of the Dallas Independent School District, Glatzer attended Yale University, where he studied violin with Joseph Fuchs while earning a bachelor's degree summa cum laude and Phi Beta Kappa in history.
 Glatzer, a Rhodes Scholar, subsequently earned an honours degree in history from Oxford University.
 He undertook further music study at the Musik Akademie in Basel, Switzerland, under Sándor Végh.